HalfdanIsaksen/HalfdanIsaksen/README.md

-I'm currently studying my masters at Aalborg University in Copenhagen\
+I'm studying my masters in programming and computer human interactions at Aalborg University in Copenhagen\
 \
 🌱 I’m currently learning RUST and SwiftUI